nirtamir2/talks/2025-06-26/src/slides.md

 ```

 <!--
 Let's start with the Effect type.
-It represent an action that can success with type Success, fail with Error and may depend on Requirements for dependency injection
+It represent an action that can either success with Success type or fail with Error type.
 -->

 ---